nozwock/sas2-mods/README.md

 Makes it so that the Mages drop at least one of each of their loot.

-It seems to be work for the Nameless and other hunts as well in my limited testing.
+It seems to work for the Nameless and other hunts as well in my limited testing.

 # Installation